 Privacy Notice – MPs and their staff

-IPSA was established under statute by the Parliamentary Standards Act 2009 to pay MPs salaries and manage the expense system.
+IPSA was established under statute by the Parliamentary Standards Act 2009 to pay MPs' salaries and manage the business costs system.
 This includes setting their budgets and paying the salaries of their staff, in accordance with the Scheme of MPs’ Staffing and Business Costs.

 This privacy notice sets out how we meet our obligations under the EU General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018.